On behalf of The Law Office of Gustavo E. Frances, P.A.

 - Child custody orders

 - Visitation arrangements

 Our team wants to help you get through this process.
 We will sit with you and determine the best path forward during this difficult time.

 If you are considering getting a divorce from your spouse, please speak to a skilled attorney as soon as possible for guidance.
 The coronavirus pandemic has changed the way of life for most people in this country, including the way couples interact with one another.
 At The Law Office Of Gustavo E. Frances, P.A., we are here to help determine the best path forward for your case.
-Our Fort Lauderdale divorce lawyers are ready to handle all of your family law and separation needs.
+Our Fort Lauderdale divorce lawyer is ready to handle all of your family law and separation needs.
 You can contact us by clicking here or calling 954-533-2756 for a free consultation.